lawrencetang20/CBAMresearch/README.md

-# Carbon Border Adjustment Mechanism Research for MIT Sloan
+# Carbon Border Adjustment Mechanism Research (CBAM) for MIT Sloan

 ## Overview
 - The **data** folder contains where you should have your data downloaded.
 See below for instructions.